Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Evaluation

-\paragraph{\textbf{Per-Tier Detection Cost.}} We next quantify the detection overhead separately for each tier.
-As shown in~\autoref{tab:latency_1_2}, the rule-based detection in Tier-1 completes within 0.2 ms per prompt, while Tier-2, which utilizes the compact Llama-3.2-1B model, incurs an average latency below 125 ms. For Tier-3,~\autoref{fig:level3_latency} illustrates how detection latency scales with different base model sizes, clearly indicating a latency increase correlated with larger model parameters and associated inference complexity.
+\paragraph{\textbf{Overhead of Multi-Tier Detection}} We measure the end-to-end runtime cost introduced by the complete multi-tier privacy detection pipeline across several LLM backends. \autoref{fig:defense_latency} summarizes the average, P95, and P99 service latencies for the three-tier detection process.
+Although larger models incur higher analysis costs, this increase is primarily due to the Tier-3 inference stage.
+As shown in \autoref{tab:latency_1_2}, the rule-based detection in Tier-1 completes within 0.2 ms per prompt, while Tier-2, which employs the compact Llama-3.2-1B model, adds an average latency below 125 ms. In contrast, \autoref{fig:level3_latency} shows that Tier-3 exhibits substantially higher latency.

-Additionally, model latency is influenced not only by model size but also by the prompt length and contextual complexity.
-Due to space limitations, detailed data and analysis on the impact of prompt length can be found in Appendix~\ref{app:appendix_b}.